jadongao/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hi!
-My name is Jadon, and I'm a high school student in Shanghai, China.
+I'm a high school student in Shanghai, China.
 Academically, I love learning physics and especially like to ponder about hard problems.
 I also like to read random books and articles that I find on a bookshelf or the internet.
 These may contain topics such as AI (I'm rather scared of it), philosophy, and literature (currently reading works by Raymond Carver, who doesn't like simple stories?).
 {style="text-align: justify;"}